PickHoops QuickFact

 Bonus: Difference in seed number for upsets

-Add or multiply the difference between the seed numbers of the two teams if the actual result was an upset.
+Add or multiply the difference between the seed numbers of the two teams.

-For example, if you correctly pick #12 Mississippi State and they beat #5 Kansas you would receive a bonus of 7 either added or multipied to your score.
+For example, if in the first round you correctly pick #12 Mississippi State and they beat #5 Kansas you would receive a bonus of 7 either added or multipied to your score.

 Bonus: Add points per round